 - Makes it easier to walk on.

-With these types of floors, it is not only unnecessary to add underlayment--the quality of your installation will be detrimentally affected.
+With these types of floors, it is not only unnecessary to add underlayment--the quality of your installation will be detrimentally affected if you added a second layer of underlayment.
 You will end up with a floor that is too squishy and does not wear well.

 Do You Really Need It?